INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   subproblem contains the agents in a connected component of the graph given by ˜D and the agents connected to them via a robustly built link.

-  Input: a 1 × N vector S, the output of “conncomp(˜D )”; D, the N × N matrix derived from “robust link.m”; num S, the number of connected conponents.
+  Input: N, number of players; a 1 × N vector S, the output of “conncomp(˜D )”; D, the N × N matrix derived from “robust link.m”; num S, the number of connected conponents.

   Output: group, a matrix of N columns.
 Each row of the matrix corresponds to